KiloLiuton/event-driven-cpp-minimalist/README.md

 ## Requirements

+This program has a small compiling chain which first calls a python script `build_header.py`, that will automatically generate a connectivity graph from a ring lattice.
+This connectivity graph will be put into a `.hpp` header and then included into the compilation flags.

+The program also uses a paralellized for loop using `openmp` in order to quickly perform multiple independent realizations with the same system parameters.

 - python 3.7.0
 - python networkx
 - gcc 8.x or newer (might work on older versions but was not tested)
+- openmp
 - make

 ## How it works